4005 S Soapstone Basin Rd. Kamas, UT 84036 801-466-6299 UPDATED: November 2025

 BEFORE CAMP BEGINS

-Cabin mate requests MUST be the same age or one year apart in order for us to place them in the same cabin.
-Please make sure they register for the same camp (traditional, horsemanship, extreme, etc).
-Cabin mate requests are limited to one individual; part of the fun of Summer Camp is to make new friends.
+Cabin mate requests MUST be the same age or no more than one year apart in grade in order for us to place them in the same cabin.
+Please make sure they register for the same camp session (traditional, leadership etc.) Cabin mate requests are limited to one individual; part of the fun of Summer Camp is to make new friends.

 Cancellations must be received by the YMCA office in writing at least 6 weeks prior to your child’s camp session.
 Your camp fee will be refunded minus the $100.00 non-refundable deposit.
 Campers who must leave camp for medical reasons, not of their own choosing, will be sent a prorated refund upon request.
 A refund will not be given to those campers who miss their camp departure, fail to attend, choose to attend late/depart early or are sent home for behavioral reasons.